alexkendall/react-native-scrollable-tab-menu/README.md

 A variation of'react-native-scrollable-tab-view' with a menu interface.

 ##Installation
+1.</br>
 If your using npm : 'npm install react-native-scrollable-tab-menu'</br>
-If your using yarn: 'yarn add react-native-scrollable-tab-view'
+If your using yarn: 'yarn add react-native-scrollable-tab-view' 2.</br>
+If your using npm : 'npm install react-native-linear-gradient'</br>
+If your using yarn: 'yarn add react-native-linear-gradient' 3. run 'react-native-link' to link packages.

 ##Simple Usage
 ```